imroyroyyy/2023/venom_main.md

 "Let me see her!
 I need to say goodbye!"
 Jungeun doesn't know if she's ever heard Hyunjin so emotional, her voice rough and choked up.
 Jungeun can hear the way she has to force the words out.

 "Vivi," Jungeun starts.
-Maybe it *could* help—
+"Maybe it *could* help—"

 "No." Vivi shakes her head.
 Then, softly, "Trust me."

 Vivi turns away after that, and slinks out of the room quietly, leaving Haseul standing awkwardly at the door.

 Jungeun relaxes her grip on Hyunjin, who slumps against Jungeun before finding her legs.
-"I need to clear her bunk.
+"I need to clear her cabin.
 She needs," Hyunjin shrugs.
 "Her family should be sent something at least."

 Jungeun nods.
 It's not her place.
 She hadn't known the two of them for long, but Heejin and Hyunjin had...orbited each other.
+She wasn't oblivious.
+She'd seen the way the two would bush hands in the hallway, had heard Heejin giggling over jokes late at night when neither she nor Hyunjin were on duty.

 "Jungeun, walk with me."
 Haseul calls, beckoning her over.